adnzaki/ss-paging/docs/builtin-components/intro.md

 # Pagination Components Introduction

-SSPaging provides pagination components that is a higher level layer of the library.
-It provides ready-to-use components to work with SSPaging in very simple way.
-These components offer nearly zero configuration to run pagination and seamlessly integrated with SSPaging core functionality.
+SSPaging provides a set of pagination components that serve as a higher-level layer on top of the library.
+These components offer a simple and ready-to-use solution for integrating pagination with SSPaging, requiring minimal configuration.
+They are seamlessly integrated with the core functionality of SSPaging.

 ## Features

-Pagination components offer almost all elements that needed by SSPaging with the following features:
+Pagination components offer almost all the elements needed by SSPaging, with the following key features:

 - ### Integrated
-All SSPaging components are fully integrated, so you do not need to worry about how to handle pagination.
+  All SSPaging components are fully integrated, meaning you don’t need to worry about handling pagination logic.
+The components work together effortlessly out-of-the-box.

-- ### Unlimited
+- ### Unlimited Instances
-SSPaging components can have multiple instance since it uses props to connect to your SSPaging instance.
-It means you can use the same SSPaging components more than one in the same page even with different instance.
+  SSPaging components can be used in multiple instances on the same page, as they rely on props to connect to the corresponding SSPaging instance.
+This means you can use the same components more than once, even with different instances.

-- ### Nearly Zero Config
+- ### Nearly Zero Configuration
-Since pagination components have been designed to work as best as possible with SSPaging, they need almost no configuration.
+  Pagination components are designed to work optimally with SSPaging, requiring very little configuration.
+They are ready to go as soon as you include them in your project.

 - ### Customizable
-All SSPaging components provides fully customizable CSS classes.
-Extending, customizing or even redesigning are definitely possible!
+  All SSPaging components provide fully customizable CSS classes, allowing you to extend, customize, or even redesign them as needed.

-## How-it-works
+## How It Works

-SSPaging components can be used locally via module or globally via `app.component()` option.
-For use without build tool, you can only use global version of the components.
+SSPaging components can be used locally via a module or globally using the `app.component()` option.
+If you're not using a build tool, you can only use the global version of the components.

-## Available components
+## Available Components

+SSPaging provides three core components that you can use in your project:

+- `SelectRow`
+- `Navigator`
+- `SearchBox`

-SSPaging provides three components you can use in your project.
-They are `SelectRow`, `Navigator` and `SearchBox`.
-We do not provide table as it is a very flexible element that should be customized with your data.
-Also, using SSPaging in a table only needs basic `v-for` loop and does not have any special treatment.
+Note that we do not provide a table component, as it is a highly flexible element that should be customized to fit your specific data.
+Using SSPaging with a table typically only requires a basic `v-for` loop and does not need any special handling.

+---

+This revision makes the explanation more clear and concise while maintaining all key points.